1.1.1.1. Docker environment

 Our recommendation is to use Microsoft Visual Studio Code with the Dev Containers extension to “attach to a running container”.
 This allows you to browse and modify the container filesystem, and use VS Code in the usual way, including features like CMake builds, intellisense, debugging, etc. directly within the container environment.

-A good first step is to build the included samples, which will help you verify that the environment is set up correctly.
+A good next step is to build the included samples, which will help you verify that the environment is set up correctly.
 See Included samples for details on how to build the samples.